charyyev/charyyev.github.io/_pages/about.md

   - /about.html
 ---

 Olga Ovcharenko is a Data Science master's student at [ETH Zurich](https://ethz.ch/de.html), Switzerland.
-Olga’s interest in data science started with her undergraduate Data Management course at [Graz University of Technology](https://www.tugraz.at/home/), Austria.
-She mainly focused on distributed storage, analysis, and stream processing.
-Olga was part of the [DAMSLab](https://damslab.github.io) headed and supervised by Prof. [Matthias Boehm](https://mboehm7.github.io/).
-Olga had been working on the [ExDRa](https://www.exdra.de) project (exploratory data science over raw data) and contributing to the federated backend of [Apache SystemDS](https://systemds.apache.org/), an open-source ML system for the end-to-end data science lifecycle.
-She implemented federated components such as linear algebra operations and low-level instructions.
-Olga is Apache SystemDS PMC member and has coauthored joint SIGMOD and CIKM papers with Siemens, TU Berlin, DFKI, and TU Graz.
-For her bachelor’s thesis, Olga built a distributed data generator to scale real datasets preserving statistics and error distribution of the original data.
+In her master thesis, Olga focused on multi-modal single-cell data integration using self-supervised learning.
+Olga’s interest in data science started during her undergraduate studies at [Graz University of Technology](https://www.tugraz.at/home/), Austria.
+In her bachelor thesis, Olga built a distributed data generator to scale real datasets preserving statistics and error distribution of the original data.
-Additionally, Olga worked with Prof. [Theodoros (Theo) Rekatsinas](https://thodrek.github.io), Prof. [Valentina Boeva](http://boevalab.inf.ethz.ch/contacts.html).
+Olga worked on diverse projects with with Prof. [Valentina Boeva](http://boevalab.inf.ethz.ch/contacts.html), Prof. [Matthias Boehm](https://mboehm7.github.io/), and Prof. [Theodoros (Theo) Rekatsinas](https://thodrek.github.io).
 <!-- Currently, Olga is working on her semester project with Prof. [Valentina Boeva](http://boevalab.inf.ethz.ch/contacts.html). -->

 <!-- As a continuation of her research work, Olga is currently collaborating with [Prof. Theodoros (Theo) Rekatsinas](https://thodrek.github.io) in the Systems Lab at ETH Zurich.  -->